elizabeth elizabteh

 Project Number: 179.1003

-South Sudan became independent in 2011 after a long period of fighting.
+South Sudan became independent in 2011 after long battles.
 However, war broke out again in the north-east in 2013.
 In July 2016, the conflict spread to the entire country.
 A peace treaty was signed in 2018 and a unity government was formed in 2020.
-Nevertheless, peacebuilding and reconciliation work are more important than ever.
-The churches play a crucial role in reconciling the divided society.
-Mission 21 supports the work of its partner church, the Presbyterian Church of South Sudan, and the Federation of South Sudanese Churches.
-The project work promotes the development of non-violent and just relationships, both interethnically and ecumenically.
-Trauma and reconciliation work helps people to deal with difficult experiences without reacting with renewed violence or acts of revenge.

 Background information

 Since the conflict in 2013, which was about political power and the fight for resources, there has been repeated violence against the civilian population.
 Millions of people have been militarily displaced.
 A large number of the population is still traumatized, especially women and children.
-Even after the signing of the peace agreement in 2018, the South Sudanese government is still weak, has hardly any financial resources and is pursuing other interests than taking care of social structures.
-The church is and will therefore remain an important peacemaker.
+Even after the signing of the peace agreement in 2018, the South Sudanese government is still weak, has hardly any financial resources and is pursuing interests other than taking care of social structures.
+Since spring 2025, the rivalry between President Salva Kiir and Vice President Riek Machar has also threatened to escalate again; there is a risk of renewed civil war.
+The church is and remains all the more important as a peacemaker.

 Project goals